open2b/scriggo-site/doc/developers/vm.md

 ### Select

-The instruction `Select` chooses a case from one of the cases previously added by a `Case` instruction and jumps to instruction that follows the chosen `Case`.
+The instruction `Select` chooses a case from one of the cases defined by previously executed `Case` instructions, executes a send or receive depending on the case, clears all the cases previously defined and jumps to instruction that follows the chosen `Case` instruction.

 ```go
 Syntax:  Select ; description: select